maco4457/PPL-Paper/Paper.md

-Differences between Python and Lua
+Differences in type-checking and definition in Python and Lua
 ======
-(Both Strongly-Typed, Dynamic Programming Langauges!)
+(Both Strongly-Typed, Dynamic Programming Languages!)
 ------

 Outline: